 5. Fees, Spreads, and Network Costs

-In many currency markets, spreads are tight and costs are generally modest.
-On the crypto side, fees vary by venue and by network congestion; during peak activity—such as on popular smart-contract chains—transaction costs can spike.
+In many currency markets, spreads are often relatively tight and trading costs tend to be modest.
+In crypto, fees can vary by exchange and may also depend on network congestion; during busy periods, transaction-related costs can increase.

 6. Tradable Assets and Market Age